HasanTarik-REC/Note-Collections/Third Year/Even Semester/Microprocessor and Assembly Language/The processor status and the Flag rgister, Overflow condition,Debugging a program, Flow control.md

 `Unsigned Overflow:`<br/>
 	- Adding 200 and 100 results in 300 which can't be represented in 8 bits.
 So an unsigned overflow occurs.<br/>
 	- However, adding 100 and 50 gives 150, within the 8-bit range(0 - 255), so no overflow occurs.<br/>

+### **<br/>What is Program Segment Prefix?
+Explain**

+A Program Segment Prefix (PSP) is a data structure used in DOS (Disk Operating System) environments to store information about a program that is currently executing.
+When a program is loaded in memory, DOS prefaces it with a 256-byte program segment prefix (PSP).
+The PSP contains information about the program.
+So that programs may access this area, DOS places its segment number in both DS and ES before executing the program.
+The result is that DS does not contain the segment number of the data segment.
+<br/>To correct this, a program containing a data segment begins with these two instructions:<br/>

+MOV AX, @DATA<br/>
+MOV DS, AX<br/>

+@DATA is the name of the data segment defined by .DATA.
+The assembler translates the name @DATA into a segment number.<br/>
+Our second program will print a sting of characters on monitor.<br/>

+TITLE	 PGM4_2:  PRINT STRING PROGRAM<br/>

+.MODEL SMALL<br/>
+.STACK 100H<br/>
+.DATA<br/>
+ MSG  DB  ‘HELLO$’<br/>
+.CODE<br/>
+MAIN PROC<br/>

+MOV AX, @DATA<br/>
+MOV DS, AX<br/>
+LEA DX, MSG<br/>
+MOV AH,9<br/>
+INT 21H<br/>
+MOV AH,4CH<br/>
+INT 21H<br/>

+MAIN ENDP<br/>
+END MAIN<br/>